Parent Teacher Association

 When you shop online, go via Easyfundraising first, find the site you want and start shopping.

 After you've checked out, the retailer will make a donation to us for no extra cost whatsoever!

-At the inaugural Annual General Meeting (AGM) held on Monday 16th October at 5pm the Constitution was approved and the following Officers elected:
+At the inaugural Annual General Meeting (AGM) held on Monday 16th October at 5pm the Constitution was approved and Officers elected.

-The next meeting of the PTA will be on 16th November in school, time to be confirmed.
+The next meeting of the PTA is on Wednesday 17th January at 6.30pm in school.

 Christmas Fair - 15th December from 3.30 to 5.00 pm

 If you would like to offer support to the PTA, please come along to a meeting or contact the school office.

 We are always looking for new parents to help the PTA raise funds and would like to encourage you to come along to our next meeting and see what we are all about.
 We are a friendly group and welcome everyone and appreciate any assistance that can be offered.